 While the OAIC recognises that there is room for improvement when it comes to the more complex issues of navigating multi-party and multi-jurisdictional breaches, it is clear that there has been an overall increase in general awareness and transparency arising from the NDB.
 Although just a start, it is insights like these that help entities adapt and respond in a continually evolving technology landscape.

-For more information, you can view the full OAIC report here.
 You can also check out the G+T guide to ensuring your contracts are NDB compliant, or alternatively, if you are an individual affected by a breach you can visit the OAIC’s ‘data breach guidance’ page here for steps you can take to protect yourself.

 Prepared by Alexander Ryan, Melissa Fai and Lesley Sutton